Downlink Performance of Superimposed Pilots in Massive MIMO systems: Staggered Pilots as a Particular Case of Superimposed Pilots

-The concept described above can be further demonstrated by a simple example.
+The concept described in this section can be further demonstrated by a simple example.
 Consider a system with two users A and B. Without loss of generality, it is assumed that the large-scale path-loss between the BS and users A and B are unity.
 In the UL phase, let user B transmit data with power $ \rhoD{}{}^2\geq 0 $ when user A transmits its pilot at unit power.
-In the DL phase, user B receives interference at a power $ \rhoD{}{}^2 $ from the DL transmission to user A. Thus, if the BS uses a larger number of antennas $ M $, this results in a larger array gain at the BS allowing for user B to transmit with a smaller power $ \rhoD{}{}^2 $, thereby reducing the interference it sees in the DL. \end{remark} \begin{remark} In practice, the smallest value of $ \rhoD{}{} $ is limited by the resolution of the analog-to-digital converter (ADC) at the BS and the digital-to-analog converter (DAC) at the user terminal.
-However, the effects of finite ADC and DAC resolution on the UL and DL SINR are beyond the scope of this work. \end{remark}
+In the DL phase, user B receives interference at a power $ \rhoD{}{}^2 $ from the DL transmission to user A. Thus, increasing the number of antennas $ M $ at the BS increases the array gain at the BS, allowing for user B to transmit with a smaller power $ \rhoD{}{}^2 $, thereby reducing the interference it sees in the DL.